 A collection of resources promoted by BUPRSSA members with the goal of promoting inclusivity and acceptance for all.

 BUPRSSA is an established community for the professional development of all public relations students.
-One of our main goals for this year is to promote and raise awareness for diversity and inclusion.
+One of our main goals is to promote and raise awareness for diversity and inclusion.

-At BUPRSSA, we want everyone to know and feel that our organization is a diverse place where every individual is treated equally and welcomed regardless of race, religion, sexuality, gender, or gender.
+At BUPRSSA, we want everyone to know and feel that our organization is a diverse place where every individual is treated equally and welcomed regardless of race, religion, sexuality, sex, or gender.

-We appreciate any feedback or recommendation you give.
-If you would like to reach out or work with us on raising more awareness of diversity and inclusion, please contact us at firstname.lastname@example.org.
+We appreciate any feedback or recommendations you have for us.
+If you would like to reach out or work with us in continuing to raise awareness for diversity and inclusion, please contact us at firstname.lastname@example.org.

 We are excited to hear from you!